adorsys/didcomm-mediator-rs/mediator-server/docs/dic.md

 # Registration

-In order to interact comfortably with other agents, an edge agend need one or more accounts with cloud agents. -**Outbox**: Edge agent will be able to deposit messages to cloud agent for forward to other agents, thus controlling which network components sees network metadata of the edge agent (privacy) -**Inbox**: Other agents can send messages to the edge agent, by forwarding those message to a receptioning cloud agent specified by the edge agent.
+In order to interact comfortably with other agents, an edge agend need one or more accounts with cloud agents.

+* **Outbox**: Edge agent will be able to deposit messages to cloud agent for forward to other agents, thus controlling which network components sees network metadata of the edge agent (privacy)
+* **Inbox**: Other agents can send messages to the edge agent, by forwarding those message to a receptioning cloud agent specified by the edge agent.

 During the registration process, the **Cloud Agent** will give a dedicated interaction channel (DIC) to the edge agent.

-Dedicated channel are important here, as - the **Outbox Cloud Agent** does not want to be spammed by any network component.
-Therefore, each message to the **Outbox** will be authenticated as such by the **Edge Agent DIC**
+Dedicated channel are important here, as

+* **Outbox Cloud Agent** does not want to be spammed by any network component.
+Therefore, each message to the **Outbox** will be authenticated as such with the **Edge Agent Outbox DIC**

-- the **Inbox Cloud Agent** would like to receive only messages authorized for reception by the edge agent.
+* **Inbox Cloud Agent** would like to receive only messages authorized for reception by the edge agent.
 In order to authorize a message for reception, the **Edge Agent** will give a **Delegate Dedicated Interaction Channel (DDIC)** to the sending agent.

 ## Structure of a DIC